simsong/drb_rounder/README.md

 <img src='pics/input0.png'> <img src='pics/input1.png'>

-## Running the DRB Rounder on a CSV file
+## Running the DRB Rounder on a delimited file

-Similar to how it's run on free text input, we can run the following from the Unix or Windows command line:
+If you are rounding a delimited data file (for example, a comma-separated values file), the rounder will do a better job if you tell it of the file format.

+If you are using a CSV file, the rounder will infer that the file is comma-separated from the file xtension:

 ```sh
 python3 drb_rounder.py filename.csv
 ```

-If your CSV file is a tab-separated file, be sure to use the --tab flag as seen below:
+However, if your CSV file is a tab-separated file, be sure to use the `--tab` command-line option to tell the roudner to adjust its behavior:

 ```sh
 python3 drb_rounder.py filename.csv --tab
 ```

-This will generate an output file: filename_rounded.csv

 ## Running the DRB Rounder on an Excel Spreadsheet
 To use the rounder, run the following from the Unix or Windows command line.